-Library catalogs and databases provide access to books, journal articles, and more, but finding relevant information effectively usually requires knowing how to search by their rules:
+Library research databases provide access to books, journal articles, and more, but finding relevant information effectively usually requires knowing how to search by their rules:

 Keywords are the most important terms, usually substantive nouns, that are likely to appear in publications about your topic.
 Avoid using more generic, non-essential words (e.g., effects, impact, influence, reasons, etc.).